 Their high and clear voices came to her deaf ears.

-At the same time the angels finished praising God, Sister Sasagawa heard a prayer on her right.
+At the same time the angels finished praising God, Sr. Sasagawa heard a prayer on her right.

 Most Sacred Heart of Jesus, (TRULY) present in the Holy Eucharist, I consecrate my body and soul to be entirely one with Your Heart, being sacrificed at every instant on all the altars of the world and giving praise to the Father, pleading for the coming of His Kingdom.